junior-devleague/GNU-Linux-and-Python/src/morea/1_Course_Introduction/outcome-gnu-linux.md

 morea_sort_order: 1
 ---

-Students will understand the difference between GNU, Linux, and GNU/Linux.
+Students will understand the difference between GNU, Linux, and GNU/Linux and its various distributions